Residential DBT Programs

 The first key component of DBT is individual therapy.
-Therapists will often have their patients use diary cards, which are specially-formatted cards used to track when their target symptoms occurred and the skill they used to cope with it.
+Therapists will often have their patients use diary cards, which are specially formatted cards used to track when their target symptoms occurred and the skills they used to cope with it.
 During individual therapy, the therapist and patient discuss the problems that came up.

-As the patient and therapist discuss these problems, the therapist teaches the patient problem-solving behaviors to help them deal with these problems in the future.
+As the patient and therapist discuss these problems, the therapist teaches the patient problem-solving behaviors to help them deal with them in the future.

 Therapist Consultation Team